twcc/man-vip/doc-en/docs/faqs/twcc/ccs.md

 <summary>

 Q7.
-What should I do if `Unable to change to /home/host account-chdir (13: Permission denied)` occurs when installing the package?
+What should I do if `Unable to change to /home/system account-chdir (13: Permission denied)` occurs when installing the package?

 </summary>

 To ensure data security, the root user of the container cannot access your /home and /work directories.
-Please install with your supercomputer account and do not switch to the root user.
+Please install with your system account and do not switch to the root user.

 </details>